retentioneering/retentioneering-tools/docs/source/compare.rst

 We can see that our dataset has 554 and 573 unique users in test and control groups, correspondingly.
-Let's same those client_id's in separate variables 'test' and 'control':
+Let's put those client_id's in separate variables 'test' and 'control':

 .. code:: ipython3